SEN: Cliff Park Ormiston Academy 2017-18

 Funding For SEN

 Cliff Park Ormiston Academy receives funding directly to the school from the Local Authority to support the needs of pupils with SEN. This is described in an SEN memorandum.
-The amount of funding we received for 2015-16 is £545,552.
+The amount of funding we will receive for 2017-18 will be £482.306.

 All schools in the CG39 cluster have signed a governance agreement which supports us working together.
 We have a written Cluster policy and handbook for SEN. There is a Cluster funding panel that meets termly to address further funding needs for specific pupils and this is led by the Cluster SENCo.